hmrc/hmrc.github.io/app/standards/dependency-management.md

 ### You MUST test your software appropriately after updating a dependency

 When you update a dependency, you should be confident that it has not introduced an unexpected change in behaviour and that it works alongside other dependencies as expected.
 This would usually be most easily achieved through appropriate automated tests that verify the software functions correctly.

+### You MUST store all software artefacts in a suitable repository

+All dependencies should be versioned using an appropriate repository and dependency management tooling.
+You should never need to manually download or copy dependency code into your application, as this is prone to human error, security risks, and unexpected changes in behaviour.

+### You MUST fetch the software artefacts for your dependencies from a trustworthy source

+When you add a dependency to your application, you must consider where the built software artefacts for that dependency will be fetched from.
+This must be a form a repository where a given version of the artefact is immutably stored and specific versions can be retrieved.